tim-taylor/evobee/doc/markdown/evobee-odd.md

 # EvoBee high level description

 This document provides a high-level description of the EvoBee agent based simulation platform.
-It follows the *ODD* protocol (Overview, Design concepts, and Details) proposed by Volker Grimm and colleagues as a standardised description
+It follows the *ODD* protocol (Overview, Design concepts, and Details) proposed by Volker Grimm and colleagues [@Grimm2010] as a standardised format for the description of agent-based models.
-Pollen-clogging simulation design and ODD model description

 ## Purpose